Xilinx/SDKOpenGLES/README.md

 # Depth Buffer Sample GPU
 This sample is designed to use depth buffer and create an effect on GPU .
-It draws cube and vertical plane with overlapping depth.Animation is created using matrices which allows the objects to rotate.This is available in both versions X11 and FBDEV
+It draws cube and vertical plane with overlapping depth.Animation is created using matrices which allows the objects to rotate.
+This is available in both versions X11 and FBDEV.

 ![alt text](https://github.com/Xilinx/SDKOpenGLES/blob/master/DepthSample/Depth.png)